Understand your company's position and learn more about the options available

 Apart from the benefits of being able to preserve assets when their value would otherwise diminish, the Centrebind case also introduced a legal loophole into the liquidation process that could be exploited to the detriment of creditors.
 This loophole has now been closed, but the advantages remain of being able to move fast to secure funds for creditors in specific circumstances.

 If you would like to find out more about insolvency and perishable goods, call one of our expert team at Real Business Rescue.
 We are turnaround specialists and can provide the professional assistance you need if your business is experiencing distress.
-We offer same-day consultations and operate from a network of 100 UK offices.
+We offer same-day consultations and operate from over 100 offices.